skfit-uni-luebeck/ontoserver-keycloak/README.md

 this, paragraphs with actionable instructions are highlighted with "⚠" emoji, like this one. ⚠

+This article will be kept up-to-date as Ontoserver is being improved.
+To that end, it uses [Semantic Versioning](https://semver.org/).
+You can find a change log at the bottom of this page.

 > It is in part quite opinionated, and some opinions or statements may be wrong
 > or insecure, due to the author being new to all of this as well ;) If you spot
 > issues, please do get in touch via GitHub issues!